Do You Need a College Degree?

-You need a college degree: at least an AA in marketing.
+You need a college degree—at least an AA in marketing.
 Most successful talent agents hold a degree in business law.

 A talent agent may work for various people that have specific talents.
 The most common, of course, are actors, but others who work with talent agents include models, singers, musicians, directors, screenwriters, authors, and professional athletes.

-How an Agency Works
+How Does an Agency Work?

-The larger agencies create package deals with studios where they include the actor, screenwriter, and director clients in on the same movie production deal.
+The larger agencies create package deals with studios where they include the actor, screenwriter, and director clients in the same movie production deal.

-Ari Gold in Entourage
+Is It Like Ari Gold in Entourage?

 Whether or not being a talent agent is like Ari Gold in Entourage, it is crucial to know that the entertainment business is all about the "business."

-If you want to be a talent agent, you need to be dedicated and willing to work hard and be apart of the business of making movies, taking in sports, or reading a lot of scripts.
+If you want to be a talent agent, you need to be dedicated and willing to work hard and be a part of the business of making movies, taking in sports, or reading a lot of scripts.
 Whatever niche you pick, make sure you love it to death and are willing to support your clients for blood.